seerbit/seerbit-android/README.md

 ## Requirements
 Register for a merchant account on [Seerbit Merchant Dashboard](https://dashboard.seerbitapi.com) to get started.

-How to
-To get a SeerbitAndroid sdk into your build:
+## How to to get a SeerbitAndroid sdk into your build:

 Step 1.
 Add the JitPack repository to your build file